Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Chronoblog has three types of content: **posts**, **links**, and **notes**.

 All of them are in the `content` folder.
 They are located in the appropriate folders.
 The names of folders and their structure are important for the operation of the Chronoblog!

+All types of content use markdown syntax, you can read more about this in the Gatsby documentation.
+It is especially useful to know about [Frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter).

 ### Content Types